Articles > Information Technology > What is keylogging?

 Cyberstalking can often begin through an email or a message that feels harmless.
 The conversation quickly becomes less friendly, though, as cybercriminals continually contact a person even after the individual has asked for interactions to stop.
 Some cybercriminals will contact the same person through multiple accounts.

-It’s important to give your devices the best chance possible against keylogger programs.
+It’s important to give devices the best chance possible against these malicious programs.
 This means following the best preventive practices:

-• Same goes for your device.
-When your device protection programs release a new update, take the time to upgrade and eliminate any potential vulnerabilities.
+- Same goes for any device.
+When your protection programs release a new update, take the time to upgrade and eliminate any potential vulnerabilities.

-• Stay away from suspicious emails or email attachments.
-These emails and attachments might contain keylogger programs, sent from cybercriminals who want access to your keystrokes.
+- Stay away from suspicious emails or email attachments.
+These emails and attachments might contain keylogger programs, sent from cybercriminals who want access to keystrokes.

-• Store important files in the cloud and regularly back up your files to a secure location.
+- Store important files in the cloud and regularly back up files to a secure location.

-• Update firewalls that regularly block keylogger programs and hackers.
+- Update firewalls that regularly block such programs and hackers.

-How do I remove a keylogger from my device?
+How do you remove a keylogger from a device?

-If you’ve identified a malicious keylogger program on your device, remove the program as quickly as possible.
-This is critical to do before the keylogger begins sending your information to one or more cybercriminals.
+If a malicious program is identified on a device, remove the program as quickly as possible.
+This is critical to do before the it begins sending your information to one or more cybercriminals.

-Start by checking for antivirus or anti-malware software when removing a keylogger from your device.
-Run your device protection program to determine if your device is infected with any spyware, including a keylogger.
+Start by checking for antivirus or anti-malware software when removing an malicious program.
+Run the device's protection program to determine if it is infected with any spyware.
 Only use trusted sources to download an anti-malware program since some spyware can hide within malicious programs posing as legitimate security programs.

-Make sure to uninstall or delete untrusted programs you find.
-You may also need to remove hardware — including your affected hard drive — to fully eradicate the keylogger.
+Make sure to uninstall or delete any untrusted programs the security program finds.
+Hardware — including your affected hard drive — may also need to be removed to fully eradicate the infection.

 Exercise caution while completing any of the above steps.
-Keylogger programs can easily hide within other programs and may still be present even if you think you have fully removed them.
+These programs can easily hide within other programs and may still be present even if they seem to be fully removed.
 If necessary, consult an IT expert for advice while attempting to remove a keylogger.

 What are the benefits of keylogging?